nicholaswmin/bug-reporter/README.md

 Captures:

 - Name of user, email of user and a user provided description of the issue.
-- Any stack traces of exceptions captured by `window.onerror`.
+- Any stack traces of errors captured by `window.onerror`.
   - These are the same stack traces you would see in the browser console when an error is thrown.
-- The current date
+- The current date.
 - Some basic system info:
- - Browser vendor and version
+  - Browser vendor and version.
- - OS vendor and version
+  - OS vendor and version.

 ## Installation